Experiment design for impulse response identification with signal matrix models: Introduction

 In system identification, experiment design, originally developed in statistics \citep{Draper1996}, is concerned with determining optimal experimental conditions that maximize the accuracy of the identified model according to a pre-defined quality measure and subject to constraints defining admissible conditions.
 In the case of open-loop experiments, the conditions primarily refer to the input data used to excite the system \citep{Mehra_survey_1974}.
 The most established experiment design methods are framed in the context of parametric identification \citep{Goodwin_book}.
 Here, the problem can be recast as the minimization of various measures of the parameter covariance matrix (i.e. the inverse of the Fisher information matrix).
 The problem can then be efficiently solved in the frequency-domain by parameterizing the input by its spectrum and enforcing power constraints \citep{Jansson_TAC05}.
 Less often considered is the problem of input design in other settings, e.g. in subspace identification the only cases that have been investigated are conditions on the input such that the estimates are consistent and the correct model order can be estimated \citep{Chui_IJC_05}.

 The increasing interest in data-driven methods has put more emphasis on non-parametric representations of dynamical systems, whereby predictions and decisions are often made directly from the available data (without constructing an explicit model of the plant).
 The objective of this paper is to propose an input design approach for data-driven prediction problems by leveraging established ideas from experiment design.
-More precisely, finite impulse response (FIR) identification with the implicit non-parametric estimator recently proposed in \citep{Ming_SMM_Arxiv} under the name of signal matrix model (SMM) is considered.
+More precisely, truncated infinite impulse response (IIR) identification with the non-parametric estimator recently proposed in \citep{Ming_SMM_Arxiv} under the name of signal matrix model (SMM) is considered.
 The SMM approach is inspired by results from behavioural system theory \citep{Willems_2005}, which provide implicit representations of linear time-invariant systems by means of data (or signal) matrices made of input-output trajectories.
-This non-parametric representation has proven very powerful both for simulation and control \citep{Markovsky_2008}, but it is only valid for deterministic (noise-free) trajectories.
+They have proven very powerful both for simulation and control \citep{Markovsky_2008}, but are only valid for deterministic (noise-free) trajectories.
 In \citep{Ming_SMM_Arxiv} a solution for noisy data was proposed in the form of an approximated maximum likelihood estimation (MLE) problem, which also provides a statistical characterization of the estimation error.
-Leveraging this framework, the optimal input is formulated here as the one minimizing a measure of the mean-square error matrix of the estimated FIR.
+Leveraging this framework, the input design problem is formulated by minimizing a measure of the mean-square error matrix of the estimated truncated IIR.
 Notably, for the classic A-, D-, and E- optimality criteria, it is shown that this is equivalent to solving the same least-norm problem.